mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

         and turn them into opportunities for success.
     - image: /img/winningteam.svg
       text: >-
-        Leading the Millennial Generation Workforce: Let's face it...we're all not getting any younger!
+        Leading the Millennial Workforce: Let's face it...we're all not getting any younger!
 In this workshop you will learn to stop playing catch-up with employment fads in an attempt to attract, relate, or retain today's millennial workforce, and start focusing on what really gets their attention, acknowledgment.
   heading: What Alex Offers
   description: >-
     Alex has an extensive menu of workshops and keynote speeches that he would